 Garrett took the defensive coordinator’s position at Kean prior to the 2003 season, a move that paid immediate dividends for the Cougar program.
 Upon his arrival, Kean’s defensive units were ranked among the NJAC and national leaders.
 In Garrett’s first season, the Cougars ranked first in the NJAC in pass defense and were second in the conference and 21st in the nation in total defense.
 In 2005, Kean ranked 33rd in the country in rushing defense, while also finishing second in the conference in turnover margin.

 Garrett earned his Bachelor of Science degree in physical education in 1997 from Montclair State University.
-He and his wife Tammy reside in Ocean, N.J., with their sons, Shane and Jake.
+He and his wife Tammy reside in Ocean, N.J., with their sons, Shane, Jake and Danny.

 Martucci attended the University of Connecticut as a student-athlete after earning all-state honors during his teenager years at Matawan High School.